Are you visiting Copenhagen in winter and you’re wondering what are the best things to do? I’ve got you covered!

 If you love drinking beer or you are just curious about how it’s made, you can visit Carlsberg Visitor Centre in Copenhagen.
 Here you’ll see with your own eyes how the Carlsberg beer is made, taste it, and also see other interesting exhibits.

 Note: Carlsberg Visitor Centre is temporarily closed as it’s undergoing massive renovations.
+It is set to open in Autumn 2023.

 18. Discover the city on a bike